 Recent Trends in GE Adoption

 Insect-resistant crops, which contain genes from the soil bacterium Bt (Bacillus thuringiensis) and produce insecticidal proteins, have been available for corn and cotton since 1996.
-Domestic Bt corn acreage grew from approximately 8 percent in 1997 to 19 percent in 2000, before climbing to 83 percent in 2019.
-Bt cotton acreage also expanded, from 15 percent of U.S. cotton planted acreage in 1997 to 37 percent in 2001.
-Currently, 92 percent of U.S. cotton acres are planted with genetically engineered, insect-resistant seeds.
+Domestic Bt corn acreage grew from approximately 8 percent in 1997 to 19 percent in 2000, before climbing to 82 percent in 2020.
+Bt cotton acreage also expanded, from 15 percent of U.S. cotton acreage in 1997 to 37 percent in 2001.
+Currently, 88 percent of U.S. cotton acres are planted with genetically engineered, insect-resistant seeds.

 Increases in adoption rates for Bt corn may be due to the commercial introduction of new varieties resistant to the corn rootworm and the corn earworm (prior to 2003, Bt corn varieties only targeted the European corn borer).
 Adoption rates for Bt corn may fluctuate over time, depending on the severity of European corn borer and corn rootworm infestations.
 Similarly, adoption rates for Bt cotton may depend on the severity of tobacco budworm, bollworm, and pink bollworm infestations.

-The figures below illustrate increases in adoption rates for "stacked" varieties, which have both (in some cases, multiple) HT and Bt traits.
+The figures below illustrate increases in adoption rates for stacked varieties, which have both (in some cases, multiple) HT and Bt traits.
 Adoption of stacked varieties has accelerated in recent years.
-Approximately 89 percent of cotton acres and 80 percent of corn acres were planted with stacked seeds in 2019.
+Approximately 83 percent of cotton acres and 79 percent of corn acres were planted with stacked seeds in 2020.